-Across the world, cafes, restaurants, and coffee shops are adding matcha green tea powder into their staples.
+Across the world, cafes, restaurants, and coffee shops are adding matcha green tea powder to their staples.
 Almost all coffee shops now offer matcha beverages as an alternative to coffee.
 And why wouldn’t they!
 Matcha is a delicious, energizing, and healthy Japanese green tea that deserves attention.

 So what are the main reasons everyone’s making the switch?